‘Climate of terror’: New York’s migrants and asylum seekers brace for Trump

 “I made it clear that I’m not going to be warring with this administration.
 I’m going to be working with this administration,” Adams said at a news conference in early December.

-He added that he had arranged to speak with Trump’s incoming “border czar” Tom Homan this month.
+He added that he had arranged to speak with Trump’s incoming “border czar” Tom Homan this month, a meeting that ultimately came to pass on Thursday.
 It is unclear to what extent the city will cooperate with Trump’s deportation plans.

 “I don’t believe in mass deportation, but I don’t believe in mass saturation,” Adams said on the talk show The View shortly after the election.